arduino/docs-content/content/hardware/04.pro/carriers/portenta-breakout/datasheet/datasheet.md

 *   **BOOT**: When set to ON enables the embedded bootloader.
 Firmware can be uploaded via the USB port on the breakout board (DFU).
 USB-A to USB-A  (non-crossover) cable required.
 The Portenta H7 has to be powered through the USB-C connector or VIN.

 ### RJ-45 Connector
-The RJ-45 Connector allows to plug ethernet cables and connect to your net.
+The RJ-45 Connector allows to plug-in an ethernet cable and connect to your network.

 By default it is compatible with the **Arduino Portenta H7** as the jumper pads are joint with copper.